flyballlabs/threatdetectionservice/CONTRIBUTING.md

 4. Copy the [GUI javascript template](gui/static/viewmodel.template) to <name of the gui page>viewmodel.js.
 For example, the javasript file would be agentsviewmodel.js.
 This javasript file contains the data-binding logic used to connect html elements to actions.
 The data-binding logic is handled by [Knockout.js](http://knockout.js).

 # Documentation
 There should be a "README.md" for each top level directory in this project.
-The README.md file should provide a brief overview of what's in that directory and it should direct the user to the [guides](./guides) directory, which will contain detailed documentation on this project.
+Any images used in the README.md files should be located in the ./guides/images folder.
+Each README.md file should provide a brief overview of what's in that directory and it should direct the user to the [guides](./guides) directory, which will contain detailed documentation.
-The images used for top level "README.md" files should be stored in guide/images directory.
+The images used for top level "README.md" files should be stored in the guide/images directory.